-Many children have myopia that worsens as they grow, but with myopia control, that doesn't have to happen.
+Many children have myopia that worsens as they grow, but with myopia management, that doesn't have to happen.

-Myopia control is a treatment that delays the progression of myopia in children (and, less commonly, in young adults).
+Myopia management is a treatment that delays the progression of myopia in children (and, less commonly, in young adults).

-The Eye Associates of New York team may recommend myopia control for children who currently need corrective lenses as it can prevent their myopia from getting worse.
+The Eye Associates of New York team may recommend myopia management for children who currently need corrective lenses as it can prevent their myopia from getting worse.

-Myopia control treatments can change eye structure and focus, which relieves stress and eye fatigue to stop myopia in its tracks.
+Myopia management treatments can change eye structure and focus, which relieves stress and eye fatigue to stop myopia in its tracks.

-Eye Associates of New York offers several myopia control options, and they customize each for your child's needs.
+Eye Associates of New York offers several myopia management options, and they customize each for your child's needs.
 Options can include: